Psychological vs Psychiatric Evaluation And Treatment

 Psychiatrists complete the same medical school education as all other medical doctors.
 They learn all about the different systems in the body, including various illnesses that can affect these systems and how these illnesses can be identified and treated.
 They take courses in anatomy, behavioral science, biochemistry, neuroscience, and psychiatry, among many other areas.
 In addition, they're exposed to working in a minimum of six specialist areas.

 To specialize in psychiatry, doctors also spend at least four years focusing on psychiatry in residency training.
-As part of this residency, they train in a variety of medical settings with patients of all age ranges, gaining exposure to the diversity of mental health conditions that patients face.
+As part of this residency, they train in a variety of medical settings with patients of all age ranges, gaining exposure to the diversity of psychological conditions that patients face.
 Upon completion of their residency, most opt to apply for certification with the American Board of Psychiatry and Neurology.
-Some also choose to pursue further study in a subspecialty, such as child and adolescent psychiatry, forensic psychiatry, or addiction psychiatry.

 As mentioned above, psychologists follow a different route.
 They must first complete doctoral studies, typically earning either a Ph.D. or a Psy.D.
-Following this, graduates are required to fulfill a one- to two-year residency.
-This provides them with a practical setting where they can gain experience in methods of treatment and problem-solving techniques.
+Following this, psychology graduates are required to fulfill a one- to two-year residency.
+This provides the psychologists with a practical setting where they can gain experience in methods of psychological treatment and problem-solving techniques.

 Different states have different requirements for psychologists.
-In some states, they must work an extra one to two years under the guidance and supervision of an authorized mental health professional before being fully recognized as a psychologist.
-Areas of specialization within psychology include clinical psychology, behavioral and cognitive psychology, and family psychology.
-Psychologists can attain certification in their specialty from the American Board of Professional Psychology.
+In some states, they must work an extra one to two years under the guidance and supervision of an authorized mental health psychologist before being fully recognized as a psychologist.

-In summary, when it comes to education and training, the main difference between psychologists and psychiatrists is the focus of their studies.
-However, both are concerned with why people think and behave the way that they do.
+In summary, when it comes to education and training, the main difference between the two is the focus of their studies.
+However, both psychology and psychiatry are concerned with why people think and behave the way that they do.

 iStock

-The differences in a psychiatric vs psychological evaluation are particularly evident in the diagnostic tools each professional can utilize.
+The differences in a psychiatric and psychological evaluation are particularly evident in the diagnostic tools each professional can utilize.
 Psychiatrists are medical doctors who can draw upon diagnostics tests, including medical laboratory tests and computerized tomography (CT) scans.
 A psychiatrist can also perform a physical exam as part of a comprehensive evaluation.
-In order to specifically label a mental health condition, psychiatrists rely on the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-Within this manual are descriptions of the various mental disorders and the criteria used to diagnose each illness.
+In order to specifically label a psychological condition, psychiatrists rely on the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+Within this manual are descriptions of the various mental disorders and the criteria used to diagnose each psychological illness.

-Both psychiatrists and psychologists use a variety of psychological tests and assessments.
+For psychological evaluation, both use a variety of tests and assessments.
 Psychologists, however, usually receive extensive training in administering and interpreting these tests.
-They also use the DSM-5 in their work.
+Psychologists also use the DSM-5 in their work.

 Medication